 All D0148s received should be considered – both for new DA appointments and change of DA activities.
 There is a possibility that the same Metering System will be included twice in the same month after undergoing a change of Supplier, followed by a change of DA.
 However, as both may have impacted Settlement they should both be included.

-Suppliers may send separate D0148 data flows to DCs informing them of the DA and MOA appointments; conversely a Supplier may send a single D0148 data flow containing both the MOA and DA appointments.
+Suppliers may send separate D0148 data flows to DCs informing them of the DA and SVA MOA appointments; conversely a Supplier may send a single D0148 data flow containing both the SVA MOA and DA appointments.
 Regardless of whether one or two flows are sent, the timeliness of the flows in relation to the DA should be reported under this Serial.